New York & Washington DC History School Trips & Tours - Political History & Civil Rights

 The 9/11 memorial was dedicated on September 11, 2011 in a ceremony for victims’ families.
 The memorial honours the 2,983 who perished in the terrorist attacks of September 11, 2001 and February 26, 1993.
 The memorial allows visitors to come together again in the spirit of unity and courage that emerged in the wake of 9/11.
 The memorial consists of two pools set in the footprints of the Twin Towers, surrounded by a plaza of more than 400 trees.
 The names of the victims are inscribed in bronze around the pools.

 9/11 Police Officers’ Personal Stories

 Hear firsthand accounts from the heroes who came to help on that day, including police officers who volunteered to go into the burning towers, who pulled victims from the rubble, and who cared for the injured and dying – and who still live with the emotional scars.
-Officers who responded to the 9/11 scene will speak and answer your pupils’ questions.
+Officers who responded to the 9/11 scene will speak and answer your students’ questions.

 One World Trade Center Observation Deck

 The 104 storey building stands on the World Trade Center site in Manhattan - giving amazing views of the city as well as interactive exhibitions on the building and the city.
 Groups will ascend to the 102nd observation floor in under 60 seconds in one of five sky pod elevators!